minContains : Integer

 The minContains

-keyword is used in conjunction with the contains
+keyword modifies the contains

 contains